Synopsis

 stabilized.
 This key is never read nor used by diseig.

-The default is zero (truncate 0
+The default is zero (truncate 0) for

 all the wells, that is, no stabilization process is included.